15 min read

 How quickly will I receive leads after someone submits?

-If you’re downloading leads manually from Facebook, there can be delays of hours or even days.
-With LeadSync, leads are delivered to your email, CRM, or SMS in under 60 seconds — making it possible to follow up while the lead is still warm.
+If you download leads manually from Facebook, there can be delays of hours or even days.
+With LeadSync, leads are delivered to your email, CRM, or SMS in under 60 seconds, so you can follow up while the lead is still warm.

 What happens to leads after 90 days?